So, you like collecting Pokémon cards but you want to be sure that you're getting the real deal.

 Many producers of counterfeit cards won’t go through the trouble of adding this in-between layer to their fake Pokémon cards as the only way to really test for this is to rip the card, and who in the world wants to rip up their potentially genuine Pokémon cards?

 This black layer present within the card is also where the streaks of black lines come from when performing the Light test on Pokémon cards.

 Most counterfeit cards that have tried to replicate this black layer often do it incorrectly, if they even try to replicate it at all.
 If you ever perform the rip test, make sure the streak you see along the rip is black.

-If the color is not black, in some cases Pokémon collectors have reported seeing blue streaks, the Pokémon card is fake.
+If the color is not black, the Pokémon card is fake.
+In some cases, Pokémon collectors have reported seeing blue streaks - these are also fake.
 However, in most cases involving counterfeit cards, you will see no streak at all.